The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Carnot: the intuition

 \subsection{Achieving a data expansion rate of 1.5}

-The data expansion rate of 3 arose because only $n-2f$ fragments were guaranteed to reach every correct processor, forcing the use of an $(n,n-2f)$-erasure code.
+The data expansion rate of 3 arose because a stage-1 notarisation only guarantees that $n-2f$ fragments reach every correct processor, forcing the use of an $(n,n-2f)$-erasure code.
 To reduce the data expansion rate, we need to increase the number of fragments required for reconstruction.
 In this section, we describe how to achieve a data expansion rate of $n/(n-f)$, which equals $(3f+1)/(2f+1)$ when $n=3f+1$, approaching $1.5$ as $f$ grows.

 \textbf{Using an $(n,n-f)$-erasure code}.
 Blocks are formed using erasure coding as before, but now with an $(n,n-f)$-erasure code: $n-f$ fragments are required for reconstruction.
 A processor $p_i$ proceeds to view $v+1$ upon receiving both a stage-1 notarisation for a view $v$ block $b$ and fragments of $b$ from $n-f$ distinct processors.
 Under standard operation, i.e., correct leaders during synchrony, these $n-f$ fragments arrive naturally as part of stage-1 voting, and the protocol behaves just as in Section~\ref{ber}.